How to build a workshop table

 4. Give it 24 hours to dry.

-Step 5: Hand plane the imperfections
+Step 5: Hand Plane the Imperfections

 Giving these joints a bit of affection with a hand planer will help make them smoother.